-Task 8.1 Operations
+Task 7.1 Operations

-- Operate the installed chargers during the term of this agreement. - Ensure that the charger uptime for each charger installed in the project is least 97 percent of each year for six years after the beginning of operation.
+- Operate the installed chargers during the term of this Agreement. - Ensure that the charger uptime for each charger installed in the project is at least 97 percent of each year for six years after the beginning of operation.

-Without limitation to other rights and remedies which the CEC may have, including but not limited to survival provisions specified in the Terms and Conditions of this agreement, this requirement to ensure operationality for six years after the beginning of operation shall survive the completion or termination date of this agreement.
-In addition to other requirements in the Terms and Conditions of this agreement, all CECreimbursable expenditures must be incurred within the agreement term.
+Without limitation to other rights and remedies which the CEC may have, including but not limited to survival provisions specified in the Terms and Conditions of this Agreement, this requirement to ensure operationality for six years after the beginning of operation shall survive the completion or termination date of this Agreement.
+In addition to other requirements in the Terms and Conditions of this Agreement, all CECreimbursable expenditures must be incurred within the Agreement term.

-Task 8.2 Recordkeeping
+Task 7.2 Recordkeeping

 The goal of this task is to collect and maintain records of charger operation and reliability.
 The Recipient shall collect and retain the remote monitoring and maintenance records specified in this section.
-The Recipient shall collect and retain records for each charger installed and operated as part of this agreement.
+The Recipient shall collect and retain records for each charger installed and operated as part of this Agreement.
 The Recipient shall retain records for each charger for 9 years from the date the charger begins operation.

-- Collect and retain the Remote Monitoring and Maintenance data below from each charger installed and operated as part of this Agreement. - Retain the data below for 9 years from the date the charger begins operation.
-Provide records to the CEC within 10 business days of request. - 1.
-Provide digital records in a comma separated values file unless another file format is approved by the CEC for the request. - 2.
-Provide a clear and understandable data dictionary that describes each data element and any associated units with all digital records.
+- Collect and retain the Remote Monitoring and Maintenance Records data below from each charger installed and operated as part of this Agreement. - Retain the data below for 9 years from the date the charger begins operation.
+Provide records to the CEC within 10 business days of request.

+- Provide digital records in a comma separated values (CSV) file unless another file format is approved by the CEC for the request. - Provide a clear and understandable data dictionary that describes each data element and any associated units with all digital records.

-Remote Monitoring Data
+Remote Monitoring Records

-- 1. Connector operative status and error codes on a 15-minute interval including charger identification number and date-time stamp. - a.
-If the Recipient uses OCPP 1.6 to communicate between the charger and central system, the recipient shall collect the OCPP 1.6 Protocol Data Unit Status Notification. - 2.
-A record of each customer attempt to initiate a charge including charger identification number, transaction identification number, and date-time stamp. - 3.
-A record of each failed attempt to charge including charger identification number, transaction identification number, and date-time stamps and reason for failure.
+- Connector operative status and error codes on a 15-minute interval including charger identification number and date-time stamp. - If the Recipient uses OCPP 1.6 to communicate between the charger and central system, the recipient shall collect the OCPP 1.6 Protocol Data Unit (PDU) Status Notification. - A record of each customer attempt to initiate a charge including charger identification number, transaction identification number, and date-time stamp. - A record of each failed attempt to charge including charger identification number, transaction identification number, and date-time stamps and reason for failure.

-Maintenance Data
+Maintenance Records

-- 1. Reports of inoperative chargers or charger failures resulting in inability to charge, such as a customer complaint, internal diagnostics, or inspection. - 2.
-Records of any maintenance conducted on chargers installed and operated as part of the agreement.
-Records should specify the following: - a.
-Date and time of the maintenance event - b.
-Whether maintenance was corrective or preventive in nature - c.
-Whether and for how long the charger was in an inoperative state prior to maintenance. - d.
-Whether the charger was in an operative state following maintenance
+- Reports of inoperative chargers or charger failures resulting in inability to charge, such as a customer complaint, internal diagnostics, or inspection. - Records of any maintenance conducted on chargers installed and operated as part of the Agreement.
+Records should specify the following: - Date and time of the maintenance event - Whether maintenance was corrective or preventive in nature - Whether and for how long the charger was in an inoperative state prior to maintenance. - Whether the charger was in an operative state following maintenance

-- 1. Remote Monitoring Records
+- Remote Monitoring Records

-- 2. Maintenance Records
+- Maintenance Records

-- 3. Data Dictionary
+- Data Dictionary

-Task 8.3 Maintenance Requirements
+Task 7.3 Maintenance Requirements